us-amlr/cs-phoc/readme-data.md

 Confirm/ok assumptions/decisions that Sam made while combining the data:

 * Aggregated all records up to 'full beach' level (i.e., location_group in AMLR data).
-This loses some granularity, but standardizes location names in the data
+This loses some granularity, but standardizes location names across the two datasets
-	* For instance: E/C/W/S records were aggregated to primary beach
+	* For instance: E/C/W/S records were aggregated to primary beach.
+Paso Ancho aggregated to Media Luna in INACH data.
 * Removed census_id and observer columns from the final combined output CSV
+* Discuss/review assumptions used to fill in date/times.
+See sections below.

 General

 * Should we add (or more likely move?) research_program to the header table, since there was never an instance where a header record spans data records from both programs?
 Sam votes yes.
-* Should I change 'present' (e.g., 2009/10 to present) to '2021/22 season'?

 INACH

 * 2005/06: only a single entry for all of Cape Shirreff.
 Notes say "There was no per beach countings in the documents.
 Only total of the whole cape not including San Telmo".
 What beaches can we assume that these surveys include?
-* Map Paso Ancho records to Media Luna?
-This is what happens in US AMLR data (via location_group).
 * Remove records from 1 Feb, 8 Feb, and 16 Feb 2007 based on "I would not trust this week" notes?
 * Confirm assumption that San Telmo was never surveyed in INACH data